Christian views on environmentalism: Quakerism

-The Religious Society of Friends, or Quakers, have a rich history of environmental concern.
+The Religious Society of Friends, or Quakers, has a history of environmental concern.
 Inspired by the testimony of stewardship, Friends have sought to practice ethical economics and creation care since the earliest days of the Society's founding.

-Quakers have continued to express environmental concerns to this day.
 Numerous organizations and initiatives unite Quakers in the cause of environmental sustainability.

-Founded in 1987 as the Friends Committee on Unity with Nature and later named Quaker Earthcare Witness, the organization remains an active participant in calling attention to the current ecological crises.
+Quaker Earthcare Witness, founded in 1987 as the Friends Committee on Unity with Nature, is an organization which calls attention to the current ecological crises.
 Based on Quaker convictions, the organization argues that the deeper cause of environmental problems has resulted from a more profound spiritual crisis of human separation from the land.

-The Earth Quaker Action Team is a non-violent protest organization that engages in the fight for ecojustice.
-Numerous news stories have highlighted the groups’ demonstrations.
-Energy companies which they view as ecologically harmful are often the targets of opposition.
-For example, in 2016, the Quaker activist group pressured the Philadelphia-based power company, PECO, to utilize solar.
-Another notable protest was in 2010: Bank Like Appalachia Matters, or (BLAM!), which called for the PNC Bank to end financing industries engaged in mountaintop coal mining.
-By 2015, the EQAT was successful with its demands, and the bank ceased financing such enterprises.
+The Earth Quaker Action Team (EQAT) is a non-violent protest organization that engages in the fight for ecojustice.
+Energy companies that they view as ecologically harmful are often the targets of opposition.
+For example, in 2016, they pressured Philadelphia-based power company PECO to utilize solar energy.
+In 2010, Bank Like Appalachia Matters (BLAM!) protested for the PNC Bank to stop financing industries engaged in mountaintop coal mining.
+By 2015, the bank ceased financing such enterprises.

 Roman Catholic Church

 Catholic environmental activists have found support in teachings by Pope Paul VI (Octogesima adveniens, #21) and Pope John Paul II (e.g., the encyclical Centesimus annus, #37–38).

-Pope Francis has published an encyclical, named "Laudato si' (Be Praised), On the Care of Our Common Home", which aims to inspire everyone – not just Roman Catholics – to protect the Earth.

-He endorses climate action and has made cases on Christian environmentalism on several occasions.
+Pope Francis issued in 2015 the first encyclical letter exclusively on environmental concerns, entitled Laudato si' (Be Praised).
+In it, he encourages humans to protect the Earth.
+He endorses climate action and has made cases on Christian environmentalism several times.
 "Take good care of creation.
 St. Francis wanted that.
 People occasionally forgive, but nature never does.
-If we don’t take care of the environment, there’s no way of getting around it."
+If we don't care for the environment, there's no way of getting around it."

+During a lecture at the University of Molise in July 2014, Francis characterized environmental damage as "one of the greatest challenges of our times".
+In his letter he also acknowledges some diversity within earlier Catholic thought: "Some committed and prayerful Christians, with the excuse of realism and pragmatism, tend to ridicule expressions of concern for the environment [while others] are passive: they choose not to change their habits and thus become inconsistent".